Reviews You Can Rely On

 Our Verdict

 If you're looking for a workhorse blender built to last, look no further than the Blendtec Total Classic.
-This small but mighty blender earns our nod for its longevity — one of our tester's personal models has blended more than 1,000 smoothies and shows no signs of stopping.
+This small but mighty blender earns our nod for its longevity.
+This unit has blended more than 1,000 lip-smacking smoothies and shows no signs of stopping.
 The powerful, 1560-watt motor base pairs with a patent square pitcher anchored by thick, blunted blades.
-This unique design pulverizes ingredients into smooth, evenly-textured frozen beverages and purees hearty recipes, like nut butter, to creamy perfection.
-Even though it doesn't perform quite as well during non-traditional tasks — like making soup and grinding parmesan cheese — compared to the more expensive blenders we tested, the price point of the Total Classic makes it an approachable option for a premium blender.
-See how it compares to the competition in our review of blenders.
+This unique design pulverizes ingredients into smooth, evenly textured frozen beverages and expertly purees hearty recipes, like nut butter, to creamy perfection.
+Although it takes a while to heat up hot soups, the price point of the Total Classic makes it a more approachable option for a premium blender.

 REASONS TO BUY